 Summary of Skogstekniska Klustret

-Increasing competitiveness through technological development is the guiding principle of Skogstekniska klustret (The Forestry Technology Cluster).
+Increasing competitiveness through technological development is the guiding principle of Skogstekniska klustret (The Cluster of Forest Technology).
 The supply of skills, industrial research and collaboration between business, society and the economy are the key task of the work.
 The cluster consists of 11 companies in northern Sweden.